olliw42/mLRS-docu/docs/OLED.md

 ## OLED Screens & Navigation

-From the main screen, you can navigate the through 4 main screens using the up and down directions, these contain the following information:
+From the main screen, you can navigate through the 4 main screens using the up and down directions.
+These contain the following information:

 <table border="1">
     <tr>